DeepExtremes/minicube-generation/minicube-generation/README.md

 Folders must end with an`*`.
 The second parameter the aws access key id
 and the third one the aws secret access key to access the `deepextremes` bucket holding auxiliary data.
+There is a fourth optional parameter that expects an integer value.
+If you use this, generation processes will be started every minutes as indicated by this parameter.
+If omitted, processes are run consecutively.
 The minicubes are written to the `deepextremes-minicubes` bucket on AWS.

 In `04-pinger`, there is script `pinger.py` that will print an output line